Court Phone Numbers

 |Child Restraint Law (Maximum Fine)||$50.00|

-1. If you fail to appear in court and do not call prior to your court date, a separate charge of Failure to Appear in addition to your outstanding citation(s) will be assessed with the above fines and fees.
+1. If you fail to appear in court and do not call prior to your court date and time, a separate charge of Failure to Appear in addition to your outstanding citation(s) will be assessed with the above fines and fees.
 The State will be notified, and your Drivers License will be suspended until all fines and fees are collected.
 Acceptable payment methods for this action are: CASH, MONEY ORDER, OR CASHIER’S CHECK.
-NO PERSONAL CHECKS WILL BE ACCEPTED.
+NO PERSONAL CHECKS WILL BE ACCEPTED FOR A SUSPENDED LICENSE.

 2. City Litigation Tax is imposed on all cases that are found guilty, with Fines and Fees.
 This tax is not imposed on cases that are found guilty and are to be dismissed after completion of Drivers Safety School.